Ferries to Corsica

 ››› Can I take my dog with me to Ferry?

 Yes, of course!
 Dogs are welcome on board the Corsica ferries.
-At Ferries you will find special areas with dog boxes and outside decks with dog boxes.
-There is even Ferries with pet cabins.
-However, you need to hurry with the booking here, as these are always booked up very quickly.
+On the Ferries you will find special areas with dog crates and outside decks with dog crates.
+There are even Ferries with pet cabins.
+However, you have to be quick with your booking, as they are always fully booked very quickly.

 ››› Can I also travel to Corsica by motorhome?